tbishaw-stat6250/course-questions-wiki/week-05/README.md

 [adv_recipe_for_creating_analytic_datasets Week 5 Recipe]
-- *Question* (cnguyen77-stat6250): What are the procs of using Proc sql in SAS?
+- *Question* (cnguyen77-stat6250): What are the pros of using Proc sql in SAS?